How to keep warm for less – and why it matters to your health

 With winter upon us, the colder climate can play havoc with our health.
 But it can be a tough call to turn up the heating when energy prices are soaring.

-So why is staying warm important to protect our health and how can we achieve it without bumping up our energy bills?
+So, why is staying warm important to protect our health?
+And how can we achieve it without bumping up our energy bills?

 The big chill